-Typologizing welfare states or welfare state systems is a common endeavor in welfare state research, not at least since Esping-Andersen's (1990) seminal study on healthcare systems.
+Typologizing welfare states or welfare state systems is a common endeavor in welfare state research, not at least since Esping-Andersen's (1990) seminal study on this topic.
 His work and the following adaptions and discussions (Ferrera, 1996; Arts and Gelissen, 2002; Castles and Mitchell, 1993) still provide a basic template for case selection and evaluation in all areas of welfare state research, which includes social service research (Rostgaard, 2002).
 Since then a number of issue and area-specific typologies have been developed, e.g. for healthcare (Wendt, 2014; Reibling et al., 2019).

-Typologies including LTC or LTC facets can be divided into three major groups.
+Typologies including LTC or LTC facets on the other hand maybe divided into three major groups.
 A first group focuses on social services in general where LTC is just one part of a bigger social service picture (Anttonen and Sipilä, 1996; Bettio and Plantenga, 2004; Kautto, 2002; Leitner, 2003; Saraceno and Keck, 2010).
 The second group genuinely concentrates on LTC for the elderly, although they often include disability due to data reasons.
 (Alber, 1995; Colombo, 2012; Damiani et al., 2011; Kraus et al., 2010; Halásková et al., 2017; Pommer et al., 2009; van Hooren, 2012).
 Finally, the third group focuses on special aspects of LTC and zoom in on migration in the context of LTC (Anderson, 2012; Da Roit and Weicht, 2013; Simonazzi, 2008; van Hooren, 2012; Simonazzi, 2008), cash for care schemes in LTC (Da Roit and Le Bihan, 2010) and informal care by families (Di Rosa et al., 2011; Leitner, 2003; Pfau-Effinger, 2014; Simonazzi, 2008).

 Because our focus lies on building a genuine LTC typology, we identified the second group of typologies as most relevant for our type of analysis.
-In these typologies we identify a huge variety in the (number of) included country cases, data, methods, and results.
-Concerning dimensions and indicators, we furthermore see a huge variety of indicators and measurements.
-Four central dimensionsare repeatedly analyzed in most of the studies.
+Not only do these types include a huge variety in the (number of) included country cases, data, methods, and results.
+With regard to dimensions and indicators, most studies repeatedly analyse four central dimensions, thus creating a certain standardisation and comparability that we can make use of.I.
+Supply

-I. Supply

 Most typologies under analysis, incorporate the dimension of supply.
 Indicators in this dimension include financial resources (Alber, 1995; Colombo, 2012; Damiani et al., 2011; Halásková et al., 2017; Kraus et al., 2010), but also staff and staffing levels (Alber, 1995) as well as bed density in institutional LTC (Alber, 1995; Damiani et al., 2011).
 Furthermore, the type of provision is often included in the supply dimension and operationalized via the percentage of people in ambulatory or residential care settings (Alber, 1995; Damiani et al., 2011; Halásková et al., 2017).